1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973 No Mint Mark Dime Value

 Philadelphia coins from this era are notably recognized for being poorly struck, with mass production pressures resulting in weak details—particularly on Roosevelt’s hair and the torch bands.
-This striking inconsistency creates collector opportunity, while over 300 million were produced, sharply detailed specimens remain genuinely scarce.
+This striking inconsistency creates genuine collector opportunity: while over 300 million were produced, sharply detailed specimens remain genuinely scarce, and the ICG population for MS67 FB Philadelphia examples is estimated at 50 or fewer.

 Auction records demonstrate the value potential for exceptional examples, with a 1973 Philadelphia dime graded MS62 selling for $1,020 at Heritage Auctions in September 2017.
-This remarkable price for a mid-range Mint State coin underscores how condition and strike quality override mintage figures in determining value.
+This remarkable price for a mid-range Mint State coin underscores how condition and strike quality can override raw mintage figures in determining real market value.

 1973 No Mint Mark Dime Price/Grade Chart